 The American Society for Surgery of the Hand is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-CME Certificates for the 2014 Annual Meeting will be available online after the conclusion of the meeting.
-To claim your CME for this meeting, or any prior meeting, go to www.assh.org>Courses> Claim CME.
+CME Certificates for the 2014 Annual Meeting are available online.
+To claim your CME for any prior meeting, go to www.assh.org>Courses> Claim CME.
 Email firstname.lastname@example.org if you have questions or for log-in information.

 - Improve their scientific knowledge of upper extremity surgery, professional practices and patient care.

 - Increase their knowledge and competency about cutting-edge clinical advances and new research findings in hand and upper extremity surgery.

 - Enhance their ability to apply surgical skills and therapeutic treatment methods that are acquired through small group demonstrations.

 - Achieve a broad understanding through professional interaction with colleagues from the United States and abroad.

 - Evaluate a wide range of hand surgery/therapy products and technologies that may be of benefit to hand professionals.

 - Apply innovative ideas to the business and financial aspects of hand-specialized practice.

 - Evaluate the impact of new aspects of health care policies and medical ethics in hand surgery.

 The preeminent mission of the American Society for Surgery of the Hand (ASSH) is to provide state-of-the-art continuing medical education in the field of hand and upper extremity surgery.
 The ASSH is dedicated to fulfillment of this mission through the following means: